LudLaf/odooshow/README.md

 ![Resulting table](./doc/img/fig_1.png)

-A small demo with the common usage of its features:
+A quick demo with some common usage features:

 [![asciicast](https://asciinema.org/a/525597.svg)](https://asciinema.org/a/525597)

 ## Installation